STARInformatics/beacon-aggregator/README.md

 # Building KBA

+The KBA project is written in the Java computing language as a Gradle build.
+Thus, you first need to make sure that you've [installed the Gradle Build Tool](https://gradle.org/install/).
+Note that the project currently expects to use the release 4.6 or later version of Gradle.

 ## Configuring the Build

 The first task that needs to be done before building the code is configuration.
 To protect sensitive settings from becoming accidentally visible, these are given as templates that must be copied.
 It is set up so that git ignores them and won't push these copied configurations if you update the code.